Foundation for Opioid Response Efforts

 Overview

-Founded in 2018, the Foundation for Opioid Response Efforts (FORE) is an independent, private, national grantmaking organization with total assets of over $120 million.
+Founded in 2018, the Foundation for Opioid Response Efforts (FORE) is an independent, private, national grantmaking organisation.
 FORE's mission is to find and foster innovative solutions to end the nation's opioid and drug overdose crisis.
-The foundation is committed to supporting patient-centered, innovative, evidence-based projects across the continuum of prevention, harm reduction, treatment, and recovery.
-FORE places particular emphasis on populations and communities at highest risk of mortality and with higher barriers to services, including communities of color, justice-involved populations, women, and rural communities.
-Since inception, FORE has awarded 127 grants totaling $50.9 million to more than 100 organizations nationwide.
-The foundation's strategic approach emphasizes collaboration among grantees, health equity, holistic support beyond medical interventions, and transparency in funding decisions.
+The foundation is committed to supporting patient-centred, innovative, evidence-based projects across the continuum of prevention, harm reduction, treatment, and recovery.
+FORE places particular emphasis on populations and communities at highest risk of mortality and with higher barriers to services, including communities of colour, justice-involved populations, women, and rural communities.
+Since inception, FORE has awarded 121 grants totalling $48.8 million to 103 organisations nationwide (as of July 2025).
+The foundation's strategic approach emphasises collaboration amongst grantees, health equity, holistic support beyond medical interventions, and transparency in funding decisions.

 Funding Priorities

-FORE develops targeted Request for Proposal (RFP) programs rather than accepting general applications.
-Recent and ongoing programs include:
+FORE develops targeted Request for Proposal (RFP) programmes rather than accepting general applications.
+Recent and ongoing programmes include:

-• Community-Driven Responses to Opioid Use Disorder and Overdose Mortality - Capacity-building grants for community-based organizations addressing organizational strengthening, program development, community partnerships, leadership development, and technology advancement
+• Community-Driven Responses to Opioid Use Disorder and Overdose Mortality - Capacity-building grants for community-based organisations addressing organisational strengthening, programme development, community partnerships, leadership development, and technology advancement

 • Access to Treatment for Vulnerable Populations - Projects addressing access to opioid use disorder treatment and services in urban, rural, minority, tribal, and low-income communities